prashantakkishore/angular/Ionic/README.md

 # Ionic
-This uses Ionic and Cordova framewpork to build apps in Angular and deploy to native environment like Android and IOS
+This uses Ionic and Cordova framework to build apps in Angular and deploy to native environment like Android and IOS
 * Ionic: https://ionicframework.com/
 * Cordova: https://cordova.apache.org/